HenriqueMisael/JoT/docs/user-experience.md

 - Mobile-first approach with responsive breakpoints
 - Proper spacing and layout adjustments for different screen sizes
 - Touch-friendly controls for mobile devices
+- **Tailwind CSS utility classes are used for responsive layout, spacing, and breakpoints, ensuring consistency and flexibility across devices.**

 ## Main navbar